 For example, when you click the “View Our Work” button on the Hayden template's demo site, it scrolls down the page to the "Moreau" section.

-Note: To add anchor links on other pages and templates, visit Creating anchor links.
-This requires a Code Block, which is a premium feature available on certain plans.
+Note: To add anchor links on other pages and templates with custom code, visit Creating anchor links.

 Index Page anchor links work best on templates with stacked Index Pages.
 In the following templates, clicking an anchor link will scroll to that section of the Index Page.
 Templates are grouped by family.